Intervention and Reflective Report

 The experience of working with this student, as well as the PgCert journey, has prompted me to think about accessibility for deaf and hard of hearing (DHH) students and, more broadly, how to accommodate different hearing preferences in the pedagogy of audio programming.

 A common learning outcome in teaching digital audio/music has involved communicating experiences about sound, audio, and music.
 However, traditional audio pedagogy often centres around listening as a primary mode of engagement, assuming auditory access as a baseline.
-This assumption reinforces marginalised DHH learners.
+This assumption reinforces marginalisation of DHH learners.

 3. Rationale

-The following sections elaborate on the literature and theories that will inform this manifesto.
+The following sections elaborate on the literature and theories that will inform (has informed) this manifesto.

 3.1.
 Students’ hearing preferences are differently situated.